chrhaeusler/studyforrest-ppa-srm/README.md

 	datalad save -m 'add AO study FoV mask (in MNI152 space)'

 	# warp masks from MNI152 into subject spaces
-	# manually add the script 'masks-from-mni-to-bold3Tp2.py' that will call FSL's 'applywarp' command
+	# manually add the script 'masks-from-mni-to-bold3Tp2.py' that will call 'applywarp' of FSL
 	datalad save -m 'add masks-from-mni-to-bold3Tp2.py'
 	# do the warping from MNI152 into subjects spaces
 	# inputs from 'studyforrest-data-templatetransforms' are downloaded by the script